lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 #### Athena

 **Amazon Athena** is a serverless query service to perform analytics against S3 objects, using standard SQL language for queries.
-It supports many file types including CSV, JSON, ORC, Avro, and Parquet.
+It supports many file types including CSV, JSON, ORC, <span data-nospell>Avro</span>, and Parquet.

 Athena is built on Presto, and is priced at a rate of $5/TB of data scanned.
 Use cases include business intelligence, analytics, reporting, querying CloudTrail logs, and more.